sithmel/diogenes/README.md

 ```js
 registry.run("html", configuration, returnHTML);
 ```
-Diogenes resolves all the dependency tree for you, executing the services in the right order (even in parallel when possible).
+Diogenes resolves the whole dependency tree for you, executing the services in the right order (even in parallel when possible).
 Then it serves you the result on a silver platter.

 A step by step example